Skip to main content Skip to complementary content

 Creating an OAuth client

-OAuth clients are administered by tenant admins from the Management Console on the OAuth page.
+OAuth clients are administered by tenant admins from the Administration activity center on the OAuth page.

 With an OAuth client you can integrate your client application with Qlik Cloud.